 Optimal vs. Acceptable Humidity Levels for Painting

-Optimal relative humidity (RH) levels for exterior painting tend to be in the 40 percent to 50 percent range.
+Optimal relative humidity (RH) levels for exterior painting tend to be in the 40 to 50 percent range.
 Some humidity is desirable in order to perfectly calibrate the drying rate.
 As an extreme example, a dark surface painted in direct sunlight will cure so fast that brush marks remain in place and uneven glossiness (called paint flashing) will occur.
 Paint that is allowed to dry slower will level out its brush marks and the sheen will remain consistent.

 Yet creeping up the humidity scale, levels in the 70 percent zone will drastically slow drying and curing.
 But these humidity levels will still not prevent you from painting altogether.
 They simply make the job more difficult and painstaking.